numpy/numpy/doc/source/reference/maskedarray.generic.rst

 --------------------------

-The main feature of the :mod:`numpy.ma` module is the :class:`~numpy.ma.MaskedArray` class, which is a subclass of :class:`numpy.ndarray`.
+The main feature of the :mod:`numpy.ma` module is the :class:`MaskedArray` class, which is a subclass of :class:`numpy.ndarray`.
 The class, its attributes and methods are described in more details in the :ref:`MaskedArray class <maskedarray.baseclass>` section.